webtactics/accesspr.com.au/pages/about.md

 eleventyNavigation:
   key: About Us
   order: 1

+tagtop: Independent, connected, and experienced, Access PR has been shaping the success of iconic brands, destinations, events and organisations since 2008.
 ---

-<h2>Independent, connected, and experienced, Access PR has been shaping the success of iconic brands, destinations, events and organisations since 2008.</h2>

-<p class="largetext">Our consumer, corporate and creative services expertise crafts stories and strategies that captivate, influence and inspire.</p>
+<p class="text150">Our consumer, corporate and creative services expertise crafts stories and strategies that captivate, influence and inspire.</p>

 <h3>We deliver headline-grabbing campaigns that drive powerful media moments and exceptional results.</h3>